 Under the hood, the Blade V9 is powered by the Snapdragon 450 processor, which performed well in our brief hands-on time with the phone.
 Apps opened quickly, and moving throughout the operating system was fluid.

-The Blade V9 also packs a 3,100mAh battery, and comes in a variety of storage options.
-With the 2GB RAM model, you’ll get 16GB of storage; 3GB of RAM comes with 32GB; and 4GB offers 64GB.
-There’s a MicroSD slot for expandable storage of up to 256GB, as well.
+The Blade V9 also packs a 3,100mAh battery and comes in a variety of storage options.
+With the 2GB RAM model, you get 16GB of storage; 3GB of

 Dual lens cameras aren’t new on ZTE phones, but we’re impressed at the speed and quality from the Blade V9’s camera.
 A 16-megapixel camera is accompanied with a 5-megapixel one, and the two are capable of taking portrait mode-like selfies.
 The camera results, in our brief tests, looked good, with solid color accuracy, no blur, and good detail.
 We’re excited to see how the camera reacts in all sorts of environments, especially because ZTE has improved its low-light image processing with the V9.